boolean-uk/java-tdd-oop-bobs-bagels/domain-models.md

 |                 |                       |                         |               |

 ``
-Extension 2 and 3
+Extension 2
 As a customer
-I want to get a receipt of my purchase and show correct savings ``
+I want to get a receipt of my purchase
+``
 Class Receipt